magnatronus/flutter-polylingual/README.md

 # polylingual

+## Now Available as a Flutter Package
+This project has been converted into a Flutter package which can be found [here](https://github.com/magnatronus/polylingual-package)

 ## Introduction
 A sample Flutter app with a simple class (PolyLingual) that can be used for localising the text in an app.